top of page

 Vessel Overview

-Refitted, refined, and continuously upgraded, Libra blends the timeless beauty of classic yacht design with the confidence of modern systems and offshore capability.
+Refitted and continuously upgraded, she blends the enduring qualities of classic yacht design with modern systems and real offshore capability.

 Design Heritage